dhouib-akram/Car-Assurance/README.md

 This project demonstrates the potential of AI in transforming the process of car insurance claims.
 By employing advanced techniques in image classification, damage assessment, and segmentation, it brings a new level of accuracy and efficiency to the insurance industry.

 ## Interactive Demo
-Experience our models in action and test them with your own images through this Gradio link: [Gradio Demo Link](#)
+Experience our models in action and test them with your own images through this Demo link: [Video Demo Link](https://drive.google.com/file/d/11wnZbeoIX_kfono5-bTmFpsDttAxmqNs/view?usp=sharing)